Our Story

 For years, the century-old sauce was made only for friends and family.

-Then one day, back in the mid-90s, Bob and Jacqui wanted to raise some money to help put a roof on a church in need.
-That’s when Jacqui felt the Lord’s lead to make the sauce and “keep it simple.”
+Then, one day back in the mid‑1990s, Bob and Jacqui wanted to raise money to help put a roof on a church in need.
+It was during that time that Jacqui felt the Lord’s leading to make a sauce—and to “keep it simple.”

 uncle-bob-century-286x300.jpg

-Unfortunately at the time, it was too complicated to accomplish that in Michigan, so the decision was made to produce the sauce in Maggie Valley, North Carolina.
-That was the beginning of Uncle Bob’s Smoky Mountain Premium Sauce.
+At the time, producing the sauce in Michigan proved too complicated, so the decision was made to manufacture it in Maggie Valley, North Carolina.
+That choice marked the beginning of Uncle Bob’s Smoky Mountain Premium Sauce.

 baycity-times-article-300x300.jpg

-In 2005 The Bay City Times, looking for a local story, contacted the family requesting an interview.
-And to their surprise the story was featured on the full front page of the Memorial Day edition.
-The article was shared in other cities and states and orders began coming to the website from around the neighboring states.
+In 2005, The Bay City Times, searching for a local interest story, contacted the family to request an interview.
+To their surprise, the story was featured on the full front page of the Memorial Day edition.
+The article was picked up and shared in other cities and states, and soon orders began coming through the website from across neighboring states.

-In 2007 Bob’s eldest son, also a truck driver, was laid-off with the Michigan recession.
-It was during that time he continued to expand Uncle Bob’s wholesale market in Michigan to also include some restaurants.
-Uncle Bob’s gained further exposure appearing in more trade shows and festivals throughout the state.
+In 2007, Bob’s eldest son—also a truck driver—was laid off during the Michigan recession.
+During that time, he helped expand Uncle Bob’s wholesale presence throughout Michigan, including sales to several restaurants.
+Uncle Bob’s also gained additional exposure by appearing at more trade shows and festivals across the state.

-In 2009, Bob and Jacqui requested their son Bob take the company and continue to grow it remembering to “keep it simple.”
-Bob accepted the responsibility on the condition the business remain a family affair.
-The business was relocated to Frankenmuth shortly after Jacqui passed to her heavenly home following a brief bout with cancer.
+In 2009, Bob and Jacqui asked their son Bob to take over the company and continue growing it, reminding him to “keep it simple.”
+Bob accepted the responsibility on the condition that the business remain a family affair.
+Shortly thereafter, the business was relocated to Frankenmuth following Jacqui’s passing to her heavenly home after a brief battle with cancer.

 On August 14, 2012, Uncle Bob’s received a very special gift, and what they consider their highest honor.
 Being a 4 generation Vet family, it was not a gesture taken lightly, when they were presented with the flag of the United States of America which had been flown over Forward Operating Base Kunduz in Kunduz Province, Afghanistan.
 Uncle Bob, who had been in contact with the battalion, had sent the troops some sauce – which had been dubbed “liquid gold,” as a gesture of gratitude for all they sacrifice for our many freedoms.
 Uncle Bob’s loves our military men and women.